uoeIDS/IDS_website/content/components/workshops.en.md

 weight: 3
 ---

 These will be held on Fridays and will be held in-person.
+Students are expected to make use of GitHub as their central collaborative platform.

 <!--The full list of times and locations are detailed below: